MythicAgents/Apollo/documentation-payload/apollo/commands/powerpick.md

 +++

 {{% notice info %}}
-Artifacts
-- Process Create
-- Process Inject
-- Process Kill
+Artifacts Generated: Process Create, Process Inject, Process Kill
 {{% /notice %}}

 ## Summary
 Execute PowerShell commands as post-exploitation job.
+This command will import the most recently registered `*.ps1` file registered using `register_file` and import it into the PowerShell runspace before execution.

 ### Arguments (Positional)
 #### command